npvishwajith123/McDiffy-ECommerce/README.md

 # McDiffy Ecommerce Web Application

+This is a Spring-Boot backend Web Application that uses Spring-Boot, Spring-Data-JPA, Spring-Web and H2 database that will perform CRUD operations on the required database depending upon the API request as per the below provided problem statement.

 The problem statement for the below application can be found in this pdf file.
 The same is placed in the extradocs folder.